 A Sequence for Function and Speed

 It is essential to set your body into proper alignment before you introduce impact and rapid movement.
-These three exercises, excerpted from one of Elev8d Fitness’ 8-minute home workouts, free up the shoulders and activate the hips so that you are prepared to stress your system with cardio (or strength training, for that matter).
+These three exercises—excerpted from one of Elev8d Fitness’s eight-minute home workouts—free up the shoulders and activate the hips so that you are prepared to stress your system with a cardio workout (or strength training, for that matter).

-To improve range of movement in the upper body, you need to free up the scapula, the shoulder blade bone.
-“The first exercise in this sequence, Active Cows Face, teaches the arm bone how to function correctly in relationship with the shoulder blade.
-It’s really the same with the relationship between the femur and pelvis.”
-This simple movement addresses range of motion in the shoulder, which shifts the mid-back, the thoracic spine, and the pelvis into better alignment.
+To improve range of movement in the upper body, you need to free up the scapula, a.k.a. the shoulder blade bone.
+“The first exercise in this sequence, active cows face, teaches the arm bone how to function correctly in relationship with the shoulder blade.
+It’s really the same with the relationship between the femur and pelvis,” Bradley explains.
+This simple movement addresses range of motion in the shoulder, which shifts the mid-back, thoracic spine, and pelvis into better alignment.

 Sequence, Bradley stresses, is everything.
-Only when your shoulders are in a better position are you ready for the next exercise, Mountain Climbers.
+Only when your shoulders are in a better position, are you ready for the next exercise, mountain climbers.
 “With your shoulders down and back, you’re ready to load them and fire your deep hip muscles,” he explains.
-“Your core will stabilize this second movement.”
+“Your core will stabilize during this second movement.”
 Activating your core and hips further establishes function in the spine and shoulders.

-Finally, the Downward Dog Bent Knee requires you load up the torso and the shoulders and hold the very position that was just activated by the Mountain Climbers.
-You’ll notice that in this final, static position that your upper body wants to collapse.
-It is crucial here to pull the weight off your hands by pulling your hips back, tilting your pelvis forward and firing the front hip flexors.
+Finally, the downward dog bent knee requires you load up the torso and the shoulders and hold the very position that was just activated by the mountain climbers.
+You’ll notice that in this final static position your upper body wants to collapse.
+It is crucial to pull the weight off your hands by pulling your hips back, tilting your pelvis forward, and firing the front hip flexors.

 How Does This Translate to Running?

 Once you’ve aligned your joints and activated your hips, how do you optimize for speed?
-The key, says Bradley, is the arm swing.
 Leg stride is actually the easy part.
+The key, Bradley says, is the arm swing.
 “The body naturally knows how to run, your legs know how to move,” he says.
 “But if you want to be the fastest person, you need to learn to arm pump as fast as you can.”
 The hips are driving the movement, yes, but the arm swing will take your pace to a new level.